grubberbot/grubberbot/README.md

 2. The fast way: PR -> `development` -> `production`.
 Mods have the power to bypass Paul if the change is urgent.
 However, the next time that `master` -> `production`, it will overwrite this temporary change.

 ## TODO:
-1. Database migration with Alembic
+1. Database migration with Alembic - use autogeneration
 2. Ensure Docker BuildKit is enabled
-3. Modify mypy.ini
+3. Modify mypy.ini - automatically find instead of hard-code
+4. Logging